opensearch-project/project-website/_posts/2024-09-30-Boosting-OpenSearch-Development-on-MacOS-with-Apple-Silicon.md

 28 actionable tasks: 25 executed, 3 up-to-date
 ```

-**Note**: Running integration tests with the new artifact also works for OpenSearch version 1.3.19 (when you switch to the 1.3 branch) or any version 3.0.0 and later (when you switch to main branch).
+**Note**: Running integration tests with the new artifact also works for OpenSearch version 1.3.19 (when you switch to the 1.3 branch) or version 3.0.0 and later (when you switch to the main branch).

 ## Simplify your OpenSearch Dashboards development experience